bisdn/bisdn.github.io/examples/README.md

 routing
 -------

 As a L3-enabled SDN controller, baseboxd can be configured for routing purposes.
 Examples in this part are added to show how IP addresses (IPv4 and IPv6) and routes can be attached to certain interfaces.
 Managing static routes is done tipically via `iproute2` and `systemd-networkd`, and the following sections will describe this in more detail.
-For dynamic routing, BISDN adopted :ref: `FRRouting`, to support routing protocols such as BGP and OSPF.
+For dynamic routing, BISDN adopted `FRRouting`, to support routing protocols such as BGP and OSPF.
 Further information can be seen in section :ref:`frrouting`.

 IPv4
 ----